 It’s still widely believed that the key to securing lots of blog views is to create high-quality content on a regular basis.
-Oh, if only life were so simple.
+If only life were so simple.

-The truth is that the cream doesn’t always rise to the top.
-Uninspiring content can often gain more attention, just because it’s been published by an influencer or includes the right keywords.
+The truth is that it's not always the best quality content that gets the best engagement.
+Uninspiring content can often gain more attention, just because it’s been published by a popular influencer or includes the right keywords.

-It’s just a case of focusing on the distribution and strategy side of the blog writing process.
-This is the real secret to success.
+The real secret to success is focusing on the publishing and strategy side of the blog writing process.

 How many page views is good for a blog?

-As a rule of thumb, any less than 250 unique page views every month for all your blog content is a cause for concern.
+As a rule of thumb, any less than 250 unique page views every month across all your blog content is a cause for concern.
+And though quantity is important, you're better suited having a smaller number of relevant and quality visitors to your site than a large audience that won't convert.

 Growing your blog views is essential, but don’t let it consume you.
 The key is in the quality and the engagement.
 These are the factors that are going to provide a return on investment.